Berkeley College Online Fast Facts

 - Number of online courses at Berkeley College in 2007 – 50; in 2015 – 192 courses, more than 308 sections (includes two M.B.A.
 Foundation courses), with 173 faculty teaching online courses.

-- At Berkeley College Online students have access to the same support services as students who attend on site, i.e., Advisement, Library, Academic Support Center, and Career Services.
+- At Berkeley College Online students have access to the same support services as students who attend on site, i.e., Advisement, Library, Center for Academic Success, and Career Services.

 - Online campus life experiences include online clubs, social media engagement, wellness and personal development programs, and workshops focusing on student success.